 The adoption of DC UPS systems is significantly contributing to the growth of the data center power market

-The concept of Software-Defined Data Centers (SDDC) is gaining acceptance in the data center market as software-defined practices help to improve the efficiency of infrastructure operations in data centers.
-Further, the increased partnership between pure-play software vendors and power infrastructure providers is improving the power efficiency of computing facilities.
+The concept of Software-Defined Data Centers (SDDC) is gaining acceptance in the data center market as software-defined practices help to improve the efficiency of infrastructure operations in several facilities.
+Further, the increased partnership between pure-play software vendors and power infrastructure providers is improving the efficiency of computing facilities.

-This market research report includes detailed market segmentation by infrastructure, UPS systems, generators, tier standards, and geography.
+This market research report includes detailed segmentation by infrastructure, UPS systems, generators, tier standards, and geography.

 The development of large and mega data center facilities is likely to fuel the demand for generators

 Reducing prices of lithium-ion batteries will contribute toward adoption of UPS systems among facility operators.
-Although the application of VRLA-based systems is widespread in the market, the exponential adoption of lithium-ion UPS systems is likely to increase during the forecast period.
+Although the application of VRLA-based systems is widespread, the exponential adoption of lithium-ion UPS systems is likely to increase during the forecast period.
 Further, colocation and modular facility operators are expected to increase their investment, including UPS systems with 2N redundant capacities.

-In addition, the construction of facilities with more than 10 MW power capacity in developed countries is expected to install more medium- and low-voltage switchgears than high-voltage switchgears.
-Further, the use of basic PDUs will continue to decline during the forecast period, thereby aiding the growth of intelligent PDUs in the data center power market.
+In addition, the construction of facilities with more than 10 MW capacity in developed countries is expected to install more medium- and low-voltage switchgears than high-voltage switchgears.
+Further, the use of basic PDUs will continue to decline during the forecast period, thereby aiding the growth of intelligent PDUs.

 Colocation service providers are the major contributors to the 500–1,000 kVA UPS systems segment